iRobotEducation/create3_docs/docs/setup/jetson.md

 #### Create® 3 Wi-Fi setup

-Follow the main guide (https://edu.irobot.com/create3-setup) to connect your Create 3 to your wireless AP.
+Follow the main guide (https://edu.irobot.com/create3-setup) to connect your Create® 3 to your wireless AP.

-Once you connect Create 3 robot to your wireless AP, and find out the new IP address assigned to your robot, you can access the robot web dashboard by the new IP address.
+Once you connect Create® 3 robot to your wireless AP, and find out the new IP address assigned to your robot, you can access the robot web dashboard by the new IP address.

-If you plan to operate multiple Create 3 robots in the same wireless network, it is a good idea to set "ROS 2 Domain ID" on the "Application" > "Configuration" page.
+If you plan to operate multiple Create® 3 robots in the same wireless network, it is a good idea to set "ROS 2 Domain ID" on the "Application" > "Configuration" page.

 ![](./data/create3_ros_domain_id.png)